-Payment of a fixed penalty by instalments will not be accepted.
+Payment of a fixed penalty by instalments will not ordinarily be accepted, however the Head of Service for Public Protection will have discretion in exceptional cases and on a case by case basis.

 Appeals

 Fixed Penalty Notices (FPN) for criminal offences do not have a formal ground of appeal.